-- [30] In Masterpiece, the Supreme Court of Canada advises that the preferable approach when comparing trade-marks is to begin by determining whether there is an aspect of each trade-mark that is particularly striking or unique [para 64]. - [31] With respect to the Mark, I do not consider the term ADVANTAGE to be particularly striking, as it is a laudatory term [see Vantage Computer Systems Inc v Sterling Software Inc, 1997 CarswellNat 2993, 84 CPR (3d) 366 (TMOB)].
-The first element, PRO-FORMANCE, a play on "performance", is the more striking aspect of the Mark. - [32] In this respect, the first portion of a trade-mark is usually considered more important for assessing the likelihood of confusion [see Conde Nast Publications Inc v Union des Editions Modernes (1979), 46 CPR (2d) 183 (FCTD) at 188].
-As such, I consider there to be some degree of resemblance between the parties' marks, in view of the fact that the first portion of the Mark is PRO-FORMANCE and the Opponent's mark is PRO FORM.
-On the other hand, I agree with the Applicant that the addition of "-ANCE ADVANTAGE" reduces the degree of resemblance somewhat in sound and appearance between the respective trade-marks. - [33] With respect to the ideas suggested, although both marks elicit the idea of "professional" attributes, PRO FORM suggests that the Opponent's exercise equipment itself is of a professional form or that use of the equipment will result in a professional form.
-On the other hand, PRO-FORMANCE ADVANTAGE suggests a performance advantage to consumers of the Applicant's Goods and Services.
+- [27] In Masterpiece, the Supreme Court of Canada advises that the preferable approach when comparing trade-marks is to begin by determining whether there is an aspect of each trade-mark that is particularly striking or unique [para 64]. - [28] With respect to the Mark, I do not consider the term AVANTAGE to be particularly striking, as it is a laudatory term [see Vantage Computer Systems Inc v Sterling Software Inc, 1997 CarswellNat 2993, 84 CPR (3d) 366 (TMOB)].
+The second element, PRO-FORMANCE, a play on "performance", is the more striking aspect of the Mark. - [29] As such, I consider there to be some degree of resemblance between the parties' marks, in view of the fact that the Mark essentially incorporates the Opponent's mark PRO FORM.
+On the other hand, I agree with the Applicant that the addition of "AVANTAGE" and "-ANCE" reduces the degree of resemblance somewhat in sound and appearance between the respective trade-marks. - [30] With respect to the ideas suggested, although both marks elicit the idea of "professional" attributes, PRO FORM suggests that the Opponent's exercise equipment itself is of a professional form or that use of the equipment will result in a professional form.
+On the other hand, AVANTAGE PRO-FORMANCE suggests a performance advantage to consumers of the Applicant's Goods and Services.